vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

 NebulaGraph Analytics is a high-performance graph computing framework tool that performs graph analysis of data in the NebulaGraph database.

+!!! enterpriseonly

+    This NebulaGraph Analytics tool is available in the NebulaGraph Enterprise Edition only.

 ## Prerequisites

 - The NebulaGraph Analytics installation package has been obtained.
 [Contact us](https://www.nebula-graph.io/contact) to apply.